le-chartreux/linux-config/README.md

 # Configuration for Manjaro 22.1.3 Gnome minimal

 My personal configuration for [Manjaro 22.1.3 minimal with Gnome 4 desktop](https://download.manjaro.org/gnome/22.1.3/manjaro-gnome-22.1.3-minimal-230529-linux61.iso).
+It includes all the commands to install & parametrize it.
+Everything is done with Shell commands (except a part of the GitHub configuration that you should do on the GitHub website): no need to search on settings, just copy/paste the commands.

 I recommend that you set up the tools from the [Utilities](#utilities) and [Installers](#installers) sections before the other parts, since they are sometimes needed.